 Busse (and collaborators) subsequently fleshed out the original idea \cite{busse1974_jfm, Azouni1986, Busse1982, Schnaubelt1992, Busse1986a, Busse1986b, Or1987, Westerburg2003, Jaletzky2000, Tao2006, Auer1995}, including the application to magnetoconvection \cite{Busse1993, Kurt2007} and the geodynamo \cite{Busse1975} (see also the reviews \cite{Busse1994, Busse1997, Busse2002, Busse2009} and subsection~\ref{sec:sphere} on the spherical geometry).
 The \emph{Busse Annulus} has been subject to many theoretical and numerical studies up to recent days \cite{Bassom1996, Oishi2022, Teed2012, Wicht2018, Calkins2013, Barik2023}.
-In particular, Calkins et al. \cite{Calkins2013} lifted the original restriction to small slopes and near criticality.
-He introduced an asymptotically reduced three-dimensional set of equation for quasi-geostrophic convection, thus, establishing a closer connection to spheres and spherical shells.
+In particular, Calkins et al. \cite{Calkins2013} lifted the original restriction to small slopes and near-criticality.
+He introduced an asymptotically reduced three-dimensional set of equations for quasi-geostrophic convection, thus, establishing a closer connection to spheres and spherical shells.